tucats/gopackages/compiler/README.md

 compiled scripts to be integrated into the application, and run repeatedly without incurring the overhead of parsing and semantic analysis each time.

-The _Solve_ language is loosely based on _C_ and it's derivative languages.
+The _Solve_ language is loosely based on _Go_ but with some important differences.
 Some important attributes of _Solve_ programs are:

-* There are currently no pointer types, and no dynamic memory allocation.
+* There are no pointer types, and no dynamic memory allocation.
 * All objects are passed by value in function calls.
 * Variables are untyped, but can be cast explicitly or will be type converted automatically when possible.